Bromine vs Chlorine for Hot Tubs: Which Is Better?

 Chlorine is genuinely better in specific situations.
 We recommend it when:

 Saltwater hot tub systems.
-Bromine is not compatible with electrolytic salt systems.
+Bromine isn’t compatible with electrolytic salt systems.
 Chlorine is the only viable sanitizer if your hot tub has a salt cell.
-This is not a workaround; it is the design requirement.
+This isn’t a workaround; it’s the design requirement.

 Budget-first owners.
 Chlorine runs $10-15/lb for dichlor granules versus $15-25/lb for bromine tablets.
 Over a year of regular use, that 40-50% cost difference adds up.
-We have found it is the most common reason people choose chlorine over bromine.
+We have found it’s the most common reason people choose chlorine over bromine.

 Owners who test daily.
 Chlorine’s fast registration in test results within minutes suits active chemistry managers.
 If you test and adjust every day, chlorine’s responsiveness works in your favor.